RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <br>
 <br><b>This is highly useful for people who need to see Conflicts of Interests as well as to Encourage Researchers from anywhere to study this more in a Fair and Just way that provides Guidance.</b>

-<br><i>Legislation improvements are needed, and having research of the common problems of cases over decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics is not helpful to disasterous.
+<br><i>Legislation improvements are needed, and having research of the common problems of cases over decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful to disasterous.
 <br>This is to move this sector into research away from sporadic updates based on the issues of the time.</i>